aisthesis/investor-bot/predictors/linreg/12/README.md

     -   Growth
     -   Natural log of growth.
     -   Relative volume.
 Measured against average of last 252 sessions.
-    -   SMA growth: 20 and 50 sessions
+    -   SMA growth: 20 sessions (50 appears irrelevant)
-    -   EMA growth.
-Span of 20 sessions.
+    -   EMA growth: 20 and 50 sessions.
     -   Volatility of growth.
 Window of 20 sessions.

 `ln` of growth is usually used instead of growth.
 On big moves,